 \section{Dataset}

-Due to the absence of natural language instruction-prompted sound editing datasets, we generated our own sound mixtures and text prompts.
-This section highlights key features of our dataset.
-See more details in Appendix \ref{app:dataset}.
+Due to the absence of natural language instruction-prompted sound remixing datasets, we have generated our own sound mixtures and text prompts.
+We highlight key features of our dataset and will provide more details when it is open-sourced.

-\textbf{Sound Sources} Speech sources were from TextrolSpeech \cite{TextrolSpeech} and audio sources were from VGGSound \cite{Vggsound} (for training and in-domain evaluation) or FSD50K \cite{fsd50k} (for zero-shot evaluation).
+\textbf{1) Sound Sources} Speech sources were from TextrolSpeech \cite{TextrolSpeech} and audio sources were from VGGSound \cite{Vggsound} (for training and in-domain evaluation) or FSD50K \cite{fsd50k} (for zero-shot evaluation).
 Speakers and audios were split into training, validation, and testing sets.
-All sources were resampled to 16 kHz and cropped or padded to 5 seconds.
+All sources were sampled to 16 kHz and cropped or padded to 5 seconds (partially overlapped).

-\textbf{Sound Mixtures} We generated 100k, 5k, and 10k mixtures of 2 speech + 2 audio sources from TextrolSpeech and VGGSound for training, validation, and testing.
+\textbf{2) Sound Mixtures} We generated 100k, 5k, and 10k mixtures of 2 speech + 2 audio sources from TextrolSpeech and VGGSound for training, validation, and testing.
 These four-source mixtures, featuring a variety of categories, simulate acoustic scenes commonly encountered in daily life.
 We also generated 5,000 mixtures of 2 speech, 2 audio, 2 speech + 1 audio, 1 speech + 2 audio for zero-shot evaluation on unseen numbers of sources, and 5,000 mixtures of 2 speech + 2 audio sources from FSD50K with either all classes or unseen classes for zero-shot evaluation on unseen sounds.

-\textbf{Editing Tasks} For every mixture, we first evenly assigned a task $t \in \mathcal{T}$ (e.g. target speech extraction), and then assigned a particular instruction $\pi$ of task $t$ (e.g. extracting a particular speaker).
-The reported performance for each task was calculated by averaging the editing performance of all mixtures assigned to that task.
+\textbf{3) What \& How to Remix} For every mixture, we first evenly sampled a task $t \in \mathcal{T}$ (e.g. target speech extraction), and then sampled a particular instruction $\pi$ of task $t$ (e.g. extracting a particular speaker).
+The reported performance was calculated by averaging the performance of all mixtures of that task.

-\textbf{Text Prompts} We requested GPT-3.5 Turbo to write a text prompt five times from the assigned instruction $\pi$ for each mixture.
+\textbf{4) Text Prompts} We requested GPT-3.5 Turbo to write a text prompt five times from the assigned instruction $\pi$ for each mixture.
 To improve the diversity of the text prompts, we asked it to try imperative or interrogative sentences and substitute synonyms for class labels and style keywords such as \textit{female}, \textit{male}, \textit{low}, \textit{high}, \textit{pitch}, and \textit{tempo}.
-To improve the naturalness of the text prompts, we omitted to mention a source if the action was \textit{keeping}, unless we specifically wanted to extract it.
-Furthermore, we described a speaker by a random subset instead of all of five style attributes.
-More efforts to make the text prompts more diverse and natural are discussed in Appendix \ref{app:dataset}.